 |Tobacco cigarettes (nicotine)||90||10|

-Is Nicotine a Stimulant?
+Nicotine is it a Stimulant?

 An increase of blood pressure, which is standard for nicotine users, is also dangerous.
 This puts your heart at risk and creates an unhealthy environment for many of your bodily systems.